Easy Valentine’s Day Craft: Birch Bark Heart Garland

 I used a small hole punch and added a hole on both sides.
 Then I used some twine to connect the hearts together.

-I draped the birch heart garland over my vintage ladder to add a little Valentine’s Day charm.
+I draped the birch heart garland over my Farmhouse Blanket Ladder to add a little Valentine’s Day charm.
 But it would look great on a front porch or a fireplace mantel too.

 Do you decorate for Valentine’s Day?
 If you liked this post please feel free to pin any of the images.